-However, prepared statements take time to prepare and consume memory in the MySQL server until they are closed, so it is important to use them properly.
-If you are not closing prepared statements when you are done with them, you are needlessly tying up memory that could be put to use in other ways.
+However, prepared statements take time to prepare and consume memory in the MySQL server until they are closed.

 Prepared Statements Not Being Used Effectively

 Prepared statements may increase performance in applications that execute similar statements more than once, primarily because the query is parsed only once.
 Prepared statements can also reduce network traffic because it is only necessary to send the data for the parameters for each execution rather than the whole statement.